 Ensuring deep fryer safety is paramount to preventing kitchen fires and serious injuries.
-There are five critical tips you should always follow when operating a deep fryer, whether indoors or outdoors.
-These guidelines cover everything from proper oil handling to maintaining a safe cooking environment, significantly reducing the risk of accidents.
+There are five critical tips you should always follow when operating a deep fryer, whether indoors or outdoors, to significantly reduce the risk of accidents.
+These guidelines cover everything from proper oil handling to maintaining a safe cooking environment, helping to prevent common issues like overheating oil and accidental tipping.

 Understanding Oil Temperature and Overheating Risks